Local and Global State (upcoming)

 Notes

-It is not durable storage.
-It is lost when the Desktop Agent quits or restarts.
+It's not durable storage.
+It's lost when the Desktop Agent quits or restarts.
 For durable data use:

 Variables/tables via